The Origins of The Cotton Tree Trust

 Michael turned out to be a friendly African guy with a big warm smile.
 He got into the back seat and instantly made friends with the dog, who licked and nuzzled him all the way to South London.
 Michael had brought her a tennis ball and I remember thinking what a great gift this was.
 He knew we had a dog, and he must have found it in a park or on a street.
 It was one of those gifts that hit the mark: instantly appreciated, muddy and chewed.
 Much better than the chocolates that, in our ignorance, we gave him.
 We had a great deal to learn, and it was on that Christmas day that our learning began.

-Michael talked steadily (I won’t say non-stop, but it was pretty close) from North London to South London and back, with Ashira (our dog) in his lap or resting her head on his shoulder.
+Michael talked steadily from North London to South London and back, with Ashira (our dog) in his lap or resting her head on his shoulder.

 I must have learned something on that day.
 Michael later told us that most people ask asylum seekers the wrong questions.
 Questions like: where are you from?
 How long have you been here?
-I’m sure we asked those questions too, but something else was obviously required.
-If I learned something on that day, it was because Michael was a gifted teacher.
+I’m sure we asked those questions too, but after all those hours and all that pain, something else was obviously required.
+As we drew up at the hostel, I said:

-This later became the question the Cotton Tree puts to every member.
-Of course, people want to know something about asylum seekers when they meet them, but their curiosity isn’t necessarily kind or helpful.
-Although he didn’t realise it, the question ‘how can we help?’ came from Michael himself.
-He was so open and lucid about his pain.
+This became the question the Cotton Tree puts to every member.
+Of course, people want to know something about asylum seekers when they meet them, but their curiosity isn’t necessarily helpful.

 “I’ll have both, please,” he said.

 I can’t remember what we talked about on that occasion, except that the conversation included the horrors of a meat-free diet – his hostel was vegetarian – and Michael’s asylum application.
 Quite honestly, distressing as the asylum situation was, I wasn’t sure at times which was worse: living without papers or living without meat.
-The vegetarian diet was obviously a trial, as I’d gathered on Christmas Day.
-So I’d put a leg of lamb into a pot and when it was served, Michael fell unusually silent for a while.
+The vegetarian diet was a terrible trial, as I’d gathered on Christmas Day when Michael lunged towards the roast.
+So I put a leg of lamb into a pot and when it was served, Michael fell silent for an unusual length of time.

 Food was cleared and we started discussing his asylum application.
 My husband, also a Michael, was a retired judge.
 He would become known as ‘Judge Michael’ to distinguish him from our new friend.
 Judge Michael likes to see things in writing and go through them systematically.